CamGrayson94/CamGrayson94/README.md

 Hello, welcome to my portfolio!
 I’m Cameron Grayson, and I am a recent Data Science graduate and aspiring Data Analytics professional.
 The purpose of this page is to showcase my skills working with various tools that may be used in Data Analytics.

-My portfolio is broken down into two sections (repositories) as follows:
+My portfolio is broken down into sections (repositories) as follows:
 - Personal Projects
-- University Projects

 To navigate, choose 'Repositories' at the top, and choose the repository you would like to view.
 Each repository has a readme file that will display with information about each project within.